dynamicdotvoid/LinuxStuff/README.md

-# LinuxStuff
+# dotfiles
-random init scripts, useful if i'm putting linux on something
+handy init and config files used in a variety of places.